xtuml/training/courses/System Modeling with the xtUML Editor/Configuration Management with GitHub and eGit/quiz.md

 __Choices:__
   - When you need to create a new local repository from a shared repository
   - When you want to use xtUML editor to view a model in a shared repository
-  - Before creating a branch
+  - Before creating a branch to perform a task in
   - All of the above

 __Answer:__